BIOL275-MSUM/eda-NathanSnell1/README.md

 should be expected for organisms that the correlation between body mass and reproductive success is not one dimensional.
 That means other factors would have a major impact on the reproductive success of organisms.
-I would expand upon this experiment by taking more experiment subjects of each penguin species and tracking them over multiple years.
+I would expand upon this experiment in one of two ways.
+I would look at the sex of the penguins and determine if body mass is correlated to the reproductive success of a male or female penguin.
+I would also expand upon this by taking more experiment subjects of each penguin species on multiple islands and record data on them for 5 years.

 ## References